jbcodeforce/ML-studies/docs/genAI/openai.md

 [Assistants](https://platform.openai.com/docs/assistants/overview) can leverage models and tools like Code Interpreter (OpenAI hosted), Retrieval (OpenAI hosted), and Function calling, to respond to user queries.

 Assistants are created via API by specifying its name, instructions, a set of tools and then the LLM model name to use.
+One assistant per tool.

 OpenAI uses the concept of Thread to represent a conversation between a user and one or many Assistants.
 Messages are added to the Thread.
-The Thread is explicitly executed with a run.
+The Thread is explicitly executed with a `run`.

 Threads simplify AI application development by storing message history and truncating it when the conversation gets too long for the model’s context length.